 #include <nng/transport/tcp/tcp.h> int nng_tcp_register(void);

-The tcp transport provides communication support between nng sockets across a TCP/IP network.
+(transport, tcp) The tcp transport provides communication support between sockets across a TCP/IP network.
 Both IPv4 and IPv6 are supported when the underlying platform also supports it.

-The nng_tcp transport is generally built-in to the nng core, so no extra steps to use it should be necessary.
+This transport is generally built-in to the core of NNG, so no extra steps to use it should be necessary.